What are opioids?

 Healthcare providers generally don’t prescribe opioids to people who are pregnant since the baby can become dependent on opioids.
-Approximately 50% of babies develop neonatal abstinence syndrome when exposed to opioids while in the womb.
+Approximately 50% of babies develop neonatal abstinence syndrome when exposed to opioids while in the uterus.

 Babies can then go through drug withdrawal after birth.
 Babies with neonatal abstinence syndrome may develop the following issues:

 Extreme caution should be used if you’re considering breastfeeding (chestfeeding) while taking opiates.
 Opiates have the potential to cause life-threatening issues for your baby.
 They should be taken only under the direction and close supervision of your provider.